 Using a ‘Whole Person’ Approach, with a Focus on Full Empowerment

-Making changes to an organisation doesn’t work as well as making change within the people who are that organisation.
-Collaboration happens between people who have the capability and courage to step up and engage proactively with others; this happens when you give them the opportunity to grow as individuals; to make personal change toward their own empowerment; this is the key to cultural development.
+Making change to an organisation doesn’t work as well as making change ‘within the people’ who are that organisation.
+Collaboration happens between people who have the capability and courage to step up and engage proactively with others; this happens when you give them the opportunity and skills to grow as individuals; to make personal change toward their own empowerment; this is the key to cultural development.

 ‘Many cultural change initiatives have failed dismally because leaders tried to ‘implement a new culture’ rather than effectively growing their existing one.’

-To attempt to implement a cultural process in your business that does not address both the rational and emotional aspects of development, is leaving out half of the information.
+To attempt to implement a cultural process in your business that does not address both the rational and emotional aspects of development, often leaves out critical information.
 For real and lasting change to occur, the process must address and embed information to the intellect as well as the emotional/feeling aspects; it must be meaningful to the experience of a person’s life and make sense to them.

 ‘Emotional Intelligence is the missing link in corporate workplaces; when an individual is under-developed emotionally, they are a prisoner of their reactive behaviours and often cannot see the impact they have on those around them.
 This is dangerous in a workplace, but it’s devastating in the home environment.’